DD-DeCaF/metabolica-ui/docs/icons.md

 SVG icons can be found at [metabolica-ui/img/icons](https://github.com/biosustain/metabolica-ui/tree/master/img/icons)

 Extra icons can be downloaded at https://material.io/icons/
+You then need to edit the svg file and remove `fill="#000000'` in the first line.
+Otherwise the icon will always be black, regardless of theme.

 Icon provider
 ------------